Elkhorn Creek Lodge

 The Last Temptation of Christ, er, Barack

-Posted in democratic party, economics, obama by mountainmusings on January 30, 2009
+Posted in democratic party, economics, obama by Eugene Podrazik on January 30, 2009

 When Obama arrived in the Senate and almost simultaneously started his run for President, he lived in a different world.
 His was a world of essentially unbroken prosperity since the Reagan presidency starting in 1981.
 Mr. Obama is part of that demographic in which people have spend most if not all of their adult lives, if not their entire lives, in an era of unbroken prosperity.